These are great things to do and see in the city, whether you’re visiting for a short visit or traveling with your family.

 Cinema Akil showcases the best independent cinema and is a cultural treasure.
 Cinema Akil was founded in 2018 as a series if pop-up screenings throughout the UAE.
 It became the first permanent arthouse cinema in the region.
 The venue currently screens independent films and festival favorites like Ian Bonhote’s McQueen documentary, Pawel Pawlikowski’s Cold War, and the Vincent Van Gogh biopic At Eternity’s Gate.
 It’s open all year and tickets are affordable.
 Project Chaiwala Cafe is located on the site and serves traditional karak Chai and Indian-inspired street foods.

 Every 30 minutes, the dancing fountain of Dubai attracts thousands of people.
 The fountain is open to the public for free, but you can also enjoy a premium waterside view from many casual restaurants located around The Dubai Mall or Souk Al Bahar.
 This includes dinner and a show.
 You can also enjoy free shows at The Pointe and at IMAGINE at Dubai Festival CIty Mall.

 Escape to the desert

 Downtown Dubai is no longer recognisable from its desert roots, so a trip to the desert can be a great reminder of how far this cosmopolitan metropolis has come.
 A desert safari with a 4WD dunes-drive is a great option if you are short on time.
-Safaris come in a variety of prices, but they are affordable and available starting at AED125 (US$34).
+Safaris come in a variety of prices, but they are affordable.
 Light snacks and shared transport are included with the Dubai Desert Safari.